accesscode-2-1/unit-3/lessons/10_BroadcastReceivers.md

 b) dynamic

 3) What is the process hierarchy?
-How Android prioritizes processes (based on the stuff that's inside) - or, they could just list the actual hierarchy: foreground, visible, service, background, empty
+How Android prioritizes processes (based on the stuff that's inside) - or, the actual hierarchy --
+foreground, visible, service, background, empty

 4) How do you control the order an ordered broadcast is sent?